Masmiseim36/nxpSDK/boards/evkmimxrt1060/driver_examples/canfd/interrupt_transfer/readme.txt

 Data is sent continuously between the node A and the node B.

 ~~~~~~~~~~~~~~~~~~~~~
+Consider special errata 005829 feature, the 1st valid MB should be used as reserved one.
+The TX MB number will change from 8 to 9, while RX MB number will change from 9 to 10
 This message displays on the node A terminal:

 ********* FLEXCAN Interrupt EXAMPLE *********
     Message format: Standard (11 bit id)
-    Message buffer 9 used for Rx.
+    Message buffer 10 used for Rx.
-    Message buffer 8 used for Tx.
+    Message buffer 9 used for Tx.
     Interrupt Mode: Enabled
     Operation Mode: TX and RX --> Normal
 *********************************************